hideckies/malsrc/README.md

-# Collection of Malware Techniques
+# Collection of Red Team Techniques

-Collection of malware techniques and source code for red teams.
+Collection of red team techniques and source code.
 Most of the source code is not original, based on the original author's code.
 This repository is also my experiment.

 ## Disclaimer